botique-ai/smartmon/README.md

 by the developer.
 In certain scenarios, this means watching files that are not really apart of your application, meaning unnecessary restarts.

-Also, in a monorepo managed by lerna, you probably want to restart your node server when there is a change in another package dependency.
+Also, in a monorepo, you probably want to restart your node server when there is a change in another package dependency.
 Using directory watching to watch the folder in the node_modules would also mean watching files that are not actually related to your running node process.